Fees and Payment

-- Failure to Notify of Absences: repeated failure to notify the Wisconsin Youth office of absences may result in a fee of $25 for each infraction.
+- Failure to Notify of Absences: Repeated failure to notify the Wisconsin Youth Company office of absences may result in a fee of $25 for each infraction

-Wisconsin Youth is happy to receive payments by cash, check, credit, debit, or auto-pay.
+Wisconsin Youth Company is happy to receive payments by cash, check, credit, debit, or auto-pay.

-Debit and Credit: cone-time card payments may be processed through your parent portal, by calling the administrative office, faxed, or mailed and must include:
+Debit and Credit: One-time card payments may be processed through your parent portal, by calling the administrative office, faxed, or mailed and must include:

 - Name as it appears on the credit card

 - Three-digit CVC code on the back of the card

 - Street address and zip code of the card billing address

 Auto-Pay: Auto-pay payments are processed monthly, for two billing periods, according to the payment schedule.
 Auto-pay payments (via a bank issued VISA or MasterCard only) can be authorized by parents by using their parent portal or by completing the authorization at the end of each statement.
 Parents who have an active authorization must contact our Dane County office if they receive a new card; card expiration date and CVC codes are not automatically updated.
 Parents must notify our Dane County office in writing to discontinue use of their auto-pay card on-file.

 Payment schedules with payment due dates are available at wisconsinyouthcompany.org, within each program webpage.
 Payment schedules are also sent through the confirmation of program process.
 Parents will receive emailed payment reminders, unless their account is set up for auto-pay.
 Parents may also request invoices be mailed.
 Parents should rely on the payment schedule for payment due dates.

 Year End Statement